-The inspiration to make pizza with leeks came many many years ago when a friend made it.
-I had never encountered this option in any pizzeria I had been to.
-It is not one of the most popular pizza options, in fact.
+The first time I encountered pizza with leeks was at a friend’s place.
+Leeks are not the most popular pizza topping, indeed.
 Yet leek pizza in Sweden makes perfect sense.
-Leek is a very common vegetable, very accessible also.
-I like to include local stuff on my pizza!
-Leek as a vegetable has been around these northern lands for quite some time, as there is evidence of it from testimonies earlier than the Vikings.
+Leek has been around these northern lands for quite some time, as there is evidence of it from testimonies earlier than the Vikings.
 Wanna hear a nerdy story about leek?
+(Say yes, say yes!!)

-Okay, so let’s go back to the days when I was a language student.
-My favourite subject was Germanic philology, hands down.
-I studied it religiously and got pretty nerdy about it.
-So nerdy I would decipher runic inscriptions in my free time (but only those in the Elder Futhark).
+Okay, so let’s go back to the days when I was a language student, because that’s my background.
+My favourite subject was Germanic philology.
+Everyone hated it and I loved it.
+So much that I would spend my free time deciphering runic inscriptions (but only those in the Elder Futhark).
 I know, I

-was am weird.
-So to make things short it is believed that the letter ᛚ of the runic alphabet takes its name from the word *laukaz which means “leek”.
-Okay, there is also another theory that suggests that this rune was in fact named *laguz that means “lake”.
+Okay, let’s get to the point.
+It is believed that the letter ᛚ of the runic alphabet takes its name from the word *laukaz which means “leek”.
+Alright, there is also another theory that suggests that this rune was in fact named *laguz after the word for “lake”.
 Neither has ever been denied so I always liked to think that in the Elder Futhark L is for Leek.
-Okay, back to the recipe (please don’t judge me).
+Such an awesome vegetable, ever since well before the Viking Age!
+Okay, now that I have had my Hermione Granger moment, back to this leek mascarpone pizza (please don’t judge me)!

 - 500 g flour